SAP-samples/teched2022-DA161/exercises/ex1/README.md

 35. Click on a spot outside the Version selection dropdown menu to collapse it

 ![image](https://user-images.githubusercontent.com/112718519/199086671-ee8c4845-eedb-41eb-a61d-1b66b6d5d1fc.png)

+🚩 We can see the difference between our Plan 22 and Actuals.
+However, we want a better visual representation of this data.
+Hence, lets add a variance to show the difference between Actual and 22 Plan.

 36. Click the **expand** icon for Chart Add-ons
 37. Scroll to the bottom of the Builder Panel